dshcheung/pages-test/README.md

     - `Game over screen`
     - Number of points accumulated by the user (5 per correct answer)

-You can only change the CSS and JS file.
-The HTML should remain untouched.

 Visit [MDN Interval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) to see how to make JS invoke a function every x ms.

 # Bonus